Treehouse of Horror XXXIII: Reception

+Leading out of an NFL doubleheader, the episode earned a 1.2 rating with 3.95 million viewers, which was the most viewed show of Fox that night.

+The episode received positive reviews from fans and critics, with many fans labeling it as one of the best Treehouse of Horror episodes yet.

 Tony Sokol of Den of Geek gave the episode four stars, stating "'Treehouse of Horror XXXIII' puts the cabbage in this year's cabbage night.
-It is better than candy corn, and won't spoil dinner, but it’s not the horrifically hysterical Halloween treat past tricks have turned.
+It is better than candy corn, and won't spoil dinner, but it's not the horrifically hysterical Halloween treat past tricks have turned.
 The Simpsons continues to push their animators into new creative visions, and the episode highlights a versatile display of darkness.
 It begins on a distinctly dark note, broadens to international coloring, and ends by chasing the series itself into its own worst nightmare.
 It hits all the beats, misses some of the bumps, and makes social commentary without taking itself seriously.
-But is never quite as frighteningly funny as the classics we’d find still running at Simpsons World."
+But is never quite as frighteningly funny as the classics we'd find still running at Simpsons World."

-Matthew Swigonski of Bubbleblabber gave the episode a 9 out of 10, stating 'Treehouse Of Horror XXXIII' began on a more subdued note but quickly found its comedic groove with a surreal and wonderfully odd second segment.
+Matthew Swigonski of Bubbleblabber gave the episode a 9 out of 10, stating: "'Treehouse Of Horror XXXIII' began on a more subdued note but quickly found its comedic groove with a surreal and wonderfully odd second segment.
 This was an excellent iteration of The Simpson's Halloween classic episode and will not disappoint.
 Each segment stayed true to its source material while offering its own unique twist.
 The highlight of the episode has to be 'Simpsonsworld', which brought back many fan-favorite moments in an epic Westworld style.
 This episode will give fans just the right amount of gore, laughs, and nostalgia to keep them inside the treehouse for at least one more year."

 Noah Levine of Bloody Disgusting gave an episode a 4 out of 5, saying that "The Simpsons continues to entertain with these ghoulish installments each year.
 While the limited runtimes often cut the coattails off of many of the segments, the creativity and unique approach to each of these mini tales of terror never fails to please."

-The episode was nominated for a Annie Award for Best Mature Audience Animated Television/Broadcast Production, but lost to the Bob's Burgers episode, Some Like it Bot Part 1: Eighth Grade Runner.
+The episode won the Primetime Emmy Award for Outstanding Animated Program at the 75th Primetime Creative Arts Emmy Awards.
+The episode was also nominated for an Annie Award for Best General Audience Animated Television Broadcast Production at the 50th Annie Awards, but lost to the Bob's Burgers episode, "Some Like it Bot Part 1: Eighth Grade Runner".